-- 5. Why does Herzl refer to the "Maccabeans rising again" in his Zionist call to action? - 6.
-Does Jewish "freedom" and Jewish "greatness" require a Jewish state? - 7.
-After centuries of exile, Herzl declares: "The Iews who wish for a state will have it."
-Do you find Herzl's words inspiring?
-Believable?
+5. Why does Herzl refer to the "Maccabeans rising again" in his Zionist call to action?

+6. Does Jewish "freedom" and Jewish "greatness" require a Jewish state?

+7. After centuries of exile, Herzl declares: "The Jews who wish for a state will have it."
+Do you think Herzl's readers found these word inspiring?
+Did they find them believable?

-Source 2: Proceedings of the First Zionist Congress (1897)
+Source 2: "Proceedings of the First Zionist Congress" (1897)